boyty01/LevelInstanceUtils/README.md

 4. Set the Manager Name value to the same value you set in your script components.

-5. To simplify identifying the actors you want to manage, you can use the editor function to search a specified level instance for every actor that has a script component whose manager name matches this manager.
+5. To simplify identifying the actors you want to manage, you can use the editor function ClaimGuidsFromlevel() to search a specified level instance for every actor that has a script component whose manager name matches this manager.
 Every match will automatically be added as an entry in the managers Guid map.
+This is the recommended way of adding actors to the manager's list as it gathers additional data that helps identify the actor, specifically used for ApplyInEditor() for previewing scripts at in the editor.

 ![image](https://github.com/user-attachments/assets/36621605-480d-4c8e-8066-450a144deda6)